-UNIVERSITY SINGERS (F, S)
+MasterWorks (F, S)

-An auditioned choral group of mixed voices.
+An a non-auditioned group open to all students.
 Music of various styles and periods is rehearsed and performed both on campus and in the community.
 Activities include various on campus concerts, chapel and opportunities for tour performances.
 Audition and Instructor permission required.
 May be repeated for credit.